alisw/AliPhysics/MUON/READMErec.txt

 - <code>GetHighFluxParam()</code>: parameters for Pb-Pb collisions
 - <code>GetCosmicParam()</code>: parameters for cosmic runs

-Every option/parameter can also be set one by one.
+Every option/parameter can be set one by one.
 Here is the complete list of available setters:
 - <code>SetCalibrationMode("mode")</code>: set the calibration mode: NOGAIN (only do pedestal subtraction), GAIN (do pedestal subtraction and apply gain correction, but with a single capacitance value for all channels), GAINCONSTANTCAPA (as GAIN, but with a channel-dependent capacitance value).